Seal Rock - Oregon Coast

 • This is a fantastic place for wildlife viewing

 A scenic coastal area located 4 miles north of Waldport and 9 miles south of Newport, Seal Rock Beach features a dramatic rocky surf zone and a huge sea stack named Castle or Elephant Rock.
-The beach and the small town were named Seal Rock because a lot of seals once occupied rocks and small islands nearby.
+The beach and the small town were named Seal Rock because many seals once occupied rocks and small islands nearby.

-Seal Rock Beach carries a plethora of ancient volcanic activity evidence.
-The basalt rock formations were created during the Miocene epoch about 15-16 million years ago by the Columbia River lava flow that traveled from Eastern Oregon.
-It went all the way to the mouth of the Columbia River and then over 100 miles south until it terminated at the Seal Rock area.
+Seal Rock Beach contains a plethora of ancient volcanic activity evidence.
+The basalt rock formations were created during the Miocene epoch about 15-16 million years ago by the Columbia River lava flow that traveled from Eastern Oregon to the mouth of the Columbia River and then over 100 miles south until it terminated at the Seal Rock area.

 The Seal Rock coastline features a chain of small sea stacks and basalt reefs.
 Adjacent to the mainland, Elephant Rock divides the beach in half.
-The northern part is accessible from a small parking area at Curtis Street, one mile away from the Elephant Rock.
+The northern part is accessible from a small Curtis Street parking area, one mile from the Elephant Rock.

 Seal Rock Beach